mrjacob241/rust-laser-gui/README.md

 Then you can test the pre-compiled Appimage (Ubuntu 24.04) version by allowing the execution and then double click.

-Or you can decide to buil it from Rust source (it will takes a minute) using:
+Or you can decide to build it from Rust source (it will takes a minute) using:

 ```
 cargo run